The Story of Little Black Sambo

 The Story of Little Black Sambo is a children's book written and illustrated by Scottish author Helen Bannerman and published by Grant Richards in October 1899.
 As one in a series of small-format books called The Dumpy Books for Children, the story was popular for more than half a century.
+It was later published in Britain by Chatto & Windus.

-Critics of the time observed that Bannerman presents one of the first black heroes in children's literature and regarded the book as positively portraying black characters in both the text and pictures, especially in comparison to books of that era that depicted black people as simple and uncivilised.
-However, it became an object of allegations of racism in the mid-20th century due to the names of the characters being racial slurs for dark-skinned people, and the fact that the illustrations were, as Langston Hughes expressed it, in the pickaninny style.
+Contemporary critics observed that Bannerman presented one of the first black heroes in children's literature and regarded the book as positively portraying black characters in both the text and pictures, especially in comparison to books of that era that depicted black people as simple and uncivilised.
+However, the name "Sambo" has since been considered offensive in American and British English.
+Bannerman's book became an object of allegations of racism in the mid-20th century due to the names of the characters being racial slurs for dark-skinned people, and the fact that the illustrations were, as Langston Hughes expressed it, in the pickaninny style.
 In more recent editions, both text and illustrations have undergone considerable revision.

 Plot

-Sambo is a South Indian boy who lives with his father and mother, named Black Jumbo and Black Mumbo, respectively.
+Sambo is a South Indian boy who lives with his father and mother, named Black Jumbo and Black Mumbo respectively.
 While out walking, Sambo encounters four hungry tigers, and he surrenders his colourful new clothes, shoes and umbrella so that they will not eat him.
 The tigers are vain and each thinks that it is better dressed than the others.
-They have a massive argument and chase each other around a tree until they are reduced to a pool of ghee (clarified butter).
+They have a big argument and chase each other around a tree until they are reduced to a pool of ghee (clarified butter).
 Sambo recovers his clothes and goes home, and his father later collects the ghee, which his mother uses to make pancakes.